 Dublin, 1918.
 In a country doubly ravaged by war and diseaase, Nurse Julia Powers works at an understaffed hospital in the city centre where expectant mothers who have come down with an unfamiliar flu are quarantined together.
-Into julia’s stressful world step two outsides: Doctor Kathleen Lynn, on the run from the police and a young volunteer helper, Bridie Sweeney.
+Into Julia’s stressful world step two outsiders: Doctor Kathleen Lynn, on the run from the police and a young volunteer helper, Bridie Sweeney.

 I found The Pull Of The Stars in an article called ‘Thirty books to help us understand the world in 2020’ ( https://www.theguardian.com/books/2020/oct/18/thirty-books-to-help-us-understand-the-world-in-2020 ) and the concept intruiged me.
-I ordered it quite some time ago, yet it fell victim to last years reading slump, so I dusted it off as part of my ‘Book A Week’ challenge with great anticipation.
+I ordered it quite some time ago, before I fell victim to last years reading slump, so I dusted it off as part of my ‘Book A Week’ challenge with great anticipation.

-It was an intense read which I dove into headfirst and emerged with a deep breath.
+It was an intense read which I dove into headfirst and emerged from with a deep breath.
 Wow.
-Much like the situation she describes this book commands your respect and attention, but this does not detract from it’s enjoyment.
-I found myself holding my breath at times when she describes the plight of the mothers and the heart beat by heart beat decision making moments where everything could go either way.
+Much like the situation she describes, this book commands your respect and attention, but this does not detract from its enjoyment.
+I found myself holding my breath at times when she describes the plight of the mothers and the heart beat by heart beat decision-making moments where everything could go either way.
 It’s edge of your chair stuff and much like the blurb warns you – deeply moving.

 Donoghue writes emotions into the book which spill out of the covers and seep into you – the joy, pain, frustration and moral contemplations feel as real to you as the book in your hands and I deeply respect the way that she has told this story.